Setup & OrganizeSaved Views

 What Is a Saved View?

 A saved view is a filter combination that you give a name.
-Instead of selecting board, status, tags, custom field values, and a segment every time you want to see "Open enterprise bugs," you save those filters once as a view called Enterprise Bugs and access it in one click forever after.
+Instead of selecting board, status, tags, and a segment every time you want to see "Open enterprise bugs," you save those filters once as a view called Enterprise Bugs and access it in one click forever after.

 Saved views are perfect for: